Spectrally-large scale geometry in cotangent bundles: Introduction

 \subsection{Method of proofs}

-The key step in proving Theorem \ref{Ham-infinite-flat}, Theorem \ref{Lag-infinite-flat} and Theorem \ref{sphere-flat} is seeking for a (Floer-theoretic) invariant that serves for the following two purposes: \begin{itemize} \item[(a)] this invariant provides a lower bound of spectral norm $\gamma$; \item[(b)] this invariant detects large-scale geometric properties. \end{itemize} Inspired by works from \cite{Ush13,Ush14} and \cite{KS21}, the ideal candidate is boundary depth $\beta$, derived from the filtration structure of (any) Floer theory that roughly speaking measures the longest time interval that a homological {\it invisible} generator can persistent.
-For more details, especially for $\beta(L, H)$ (boundary depth of wrapped Floer cohomology) and $\beta(H)$ (boundary depth of Hamiltonian Floer cohomology), see Section \ref{Ham-Floer} and \ref{wrapped-Floer}.
+The key step in proving Theorem~\ref{Ham-infinite-flat} and Theorem~\ref{thm-Lag-flat} is seeking for a (Floer-theoretic) invariant that serves for the following two purposes: \begin{itemize} \item[(a)] this invariant provides a lower bound of spectral norm $\gamma$; \item[(b)] this invariant detects large-scale geometric properties. \end{itemize} Inspired by works from \cite{Ush13,Ush14} and \cite{KS21}, the ideal candidate is boundary depth $\beta$, derived from the filtration structure of (any) Floer theory that roughly speaking measures the longest time interval that a homological {\it invisible} generator can persist.
+For more details, especially for $\beta_{\fc}(L_0, L_1; H)$ (boundary depth of wrapped Floer cohomology) and $\beta(H)$ (boundary depth of Hamiltonian Floer cohomology), see Section \ref{wrapped-Floer} and \ref{Ham-Floer}, respectively.
 In fact, by Corollary 5.4 in \cite{Ush13}, $\beta$ is well-defined on ${\rm Ham}$, but we will not emphasize it here.

-For the purpose (a) above, we have the following result, which verifies the main result Theorem A in \cite{KS21}, in the setting of a Liouville domain as well as an admissible Lagrangian submanifold. \begin{theorem} Let $W$ be a Liouville domain and $L\subset W$ be an admissible Lagrangian submanifold, then we have the following inequalities,
+For the purpose (a) above, we have the following result, which verifies the main result Theorem~A in \cite{KS21}, in the setting of a Liouville domain as well as two admissible Lagrangian submanifolds. \begin{theorem} Let $W$ be a Liouville domain and $L_0, L_1\subset W$ be two non-intersecting admissible Lagrangian submanifolds, then we have the following inequalities,